GDevRP/Blaster/README.md

 # Blaster - Project
 Learning Unreal Engine 5, and C++
-To gain proficency in game development start to finish, and create solid foundation
+To gain proficiency in game development from start to finish, and create a solid foundation
 # Game Goals
-- Competitive Multiplayer Team deathmatch gamemode, (Possibly implement more gamemodes)
+- Competitive Multiplayer Team deathmatch game mode, (Possibly implement more game modes)
 - Provide an online session for many players to join
 - Multiple weapons, Hitscan, Projectile, Scatter, Splash Damage
 - **Serverside Rewind**
 # Completed
 - Use Steamsubsytem UE5 to create a lobby to connect players
-- Bring Assests for Unreal 4.2 into 5.2
+- Bring Assets for Unreal 4.2 into 5.2

 - Retarget animations
   - From the Unreal Engine Mannequin Animations to Blaster Character
   - Mixamo Animations to Blaster Character